Table of Contents

 - Faster deployment of fixes for non-urgent issues

-- Staying up to date requires attention every four weeks
+- Staying up to date requires attention every month

 - Requires less frequent update attention